kobala58/PWR/README.md

-# Rozwiązania zadań na zajęcia na PWR INS
+# Collection of code starting from 2nd semester of System Engineering on PWR Wrocław.

+##